timgit/pg-boss/docs/usage.md

 ## `stopped`

-Emitted after `stop()` once all subscription workers have completed their work and maintenance has been shut down.
+Emitted after `stop()` once all workers have completed their work and maintenance has been shut down.

 # Static functions